Michigan foster care and adoption guidelines

 - Attend training pertinent to foster care issues

-If you have a spouse or live-in-partner, they will also be required to participate in the home study process as well as attend the PRIDE training series (Parent Resources for Information, Development and Education) with you.
+If you have a spouse or live-in-partner, they will also be required to participate in the home study process as well as attend the Grow training series (Grow culturally responsive relationships, Recognize children’s developmental needs and the impact of trauma, Obtain information and resources, Work in partnership with families to support healthy relationships with you.

 For more information, the Michigan Adoption Resource Exchange (MARE) website provides answers to frequently asked questions.

 Once a family adopts a child from the foster care system in Michigan, the family must be reimbursed that fee by the agency for a Michigan child.
 If the family adopts a child from another state’s foster care system, that family may be reimbursed through that state’s nonrecurring adoption expenses.
 Also, if a child in foster care is eligible for a subsidy, then the adoptive family may be eligible for reimbursement of limited nonrecurring adoption-related costs.
 Most families are only responsible for court filing fees and the new birth certificates, which is approximately $200-250 per child.

 Michigan Department of Health and Human Services offices do not provide adoption services.
 Therefore, you will need to identify a private agency that can provide the adoption services you require.

 To obtain orientation information, please contact the agency nearest to you or go to the Foster Care Navigators Program for help finding an agency in your area.